Hiekki/SimpleSlash/README.md

     .addStringOption({ name: 'name', description: 'The name of the person to look up' });
 ```

-**StringOption with Choices** - Choices are automatically lowercased and all spaces replaced with `_` for the value, unless an object is passed in.
+**addStringOption with Choices** - Choices are automatically lowercased and all spaces replaced with `_` for the value, unless an object is passed in.

 ```ts
 import SimpleSlash, { Constants } from '@elenoragroup/simple-slash';